Understanding the True Cost of Bulk Planters

 THC (Terminal Handling Charges): Fees paid to the port.

-Drayage: Trucking the container from the port to your warehouse.
+Drayage: The cost of trucking the container from the port to our warehouse.

 ISF Filing: Security filings required by US Customs (10+2 rule) before the cargo leaves the export port.